-1.3.4 Innovation Programme 4 (IP4): IT Solutions for attractive railway services
+1.4.4 Innovation Programme 4 (IP4): IT Solutions for Attractive Railway Services

-In order to become more attractive, rail must respond to customer needs to support seamless doorto-door mutlimodal journeys encompassing different modes of transport.
+In order to become more attractive, rail must respond to customer needs to support seamless door-to-door multimodal journeys encompassing different modes of transport.
 Rail must achieve interoperability with other transport modes and mobility services, within different regions, cities and across borders.
 In order to achieve this, rail needs to take due advantage of the ever growing connectivity of people and objects, the availability of European Global Navigation Satellite System (GNSS) based location and other means of localisation, the advances in cloud computing, Open Data and Big Data Analytics and the wide dissemination of Internet and social media.
 Multimodal integration will also take benefit from existing rail standards as FSM and TAP TSI.

-To achieve it The IP4 ecosystem aims to integrate and make interoperable all possible transport modes and travel services.
-In early stages of the program, modes such as rail, urban transport (metro, tram, and buses) and airlines were integrated.
+To achieve this, the IP4 ecosystem aims to integrate and make all possible transport modes and travel services interoperable.
+In early stages of the Programme, modes such as rail, urban transport (metro, tram, and buses) and airlines were integrated.
 Afterwards, the ecosystem was enlarged to include also transport services that entail private cars (such as the use of toll roads and parking, which have an associated price) and also shared modes (cars and bikes).
 Thereby multimodality and the use of public transport are being fostered, and making it easier for travellers to connect with rail stations and airports, regardless of where and how they start their journey.
-For the future, Demand Responsive Transport and Ride Sharing will be included in the ecosystem to ease the access to everyone, even those living in now well connected areas, to long distance trips.
+For the future, Demand Responsive Transport and Ride Sharing will be included in the ecosystem to ease the access to everyone.